Here's how to take your next step towards a great Union College experience.

 Fill out the Financial Questionnaire.
 You'll need to log into Union's student portal using your UC-ID.
 Click the piggy bank icon and then select "Financial Aid Questionnaire" from the menu.

 NOTE: The Financial Questionnaire will be available on November 15.

 Talk to a financial aid advisor.
 They will clear up any details, answer questions and finalize your financial plan.

-Confirm details in My Financial Aid (available in January 2020).
-Once your FAFSA and Net Price Calculator have been received and processed, you will be notified of your awards, aid eligibility and payment plan by email.
+Confirm details in My Financial Aid.
+Once your FAFSA and Financial Aid Questionnaire have been received and processed, you will be notified of your awards, aid eligibility and payment plan by email.
 On the My Financial Aid portion in the Portal, click on “Accept/Decline Awards” to accept, decline or revise your financial awards.

-Finish all other financial paperwork (available in January 2020).
+Finish all other financial paperwork.
 Complete and sign any additional items listed under the "To Do" tab in My Financial Aid.